Safeguarding Policy

 The overall purpose of this Policy is to:

-• provide individuals and organisations with information about the processes followed within Lexxic Ltd in order to meet our safeguarding responsibilities.
+• provide individuals and organisations with information about the procedures followed within Lexxic Ltd in order to meet our safeguarding responsibilities.

 Definitions